miftahulmuhaemen/family-tree/README.md

 # Family Tree Visualizer & Editor

-A robust, interactive static website for visualizing and editing family tree data.
-Built with React, powered by Cloudflare Workers and R2 for secure, serverless storage.
+Interactive family tree builder with editor and automatically visualize it.
+You can share it safely with your family members without worrying about the privacy, to take it further you can deploy it yourself.

 ## Features

-*   **Interactive Visualization**: Automatic hierarchical layout using `elkjs` and `React Flow`.
+*   **Interactive Visualization**: Automatic hierarchical layout.
 Pan, zoom, and explore family connections.
 *   **Real-time Editor**: Integrated Monaco Editor for live YAML editing with syntax highlighting and validation.
 *   **Secure Sharing**:
     *   **Share**: Generate unique, shareable links for your family tree configurations.